Substring Complexity in Sublinear Space: Time Using Space in the Comparison Model

-We will use the occurrences of $M$ in $T$ that start before its {\em starting position} $bj+1$ as anchors for finding possible occurrences of the length-$k$ fragments starting within $L$.
+We will use the occurrences of $M$ in $T$ that start before its {\em starting position} $jb+1$ as anchors for finding possible occurrences of the length-$k$ fragments starting within $L$.
 We search for such occurrences of $M$ with any linear-time constant-space pattern matching algorithm~\cite{DBLP:journals/jcss/GalilS83,DBLP:journals/jacm/CrochemoreP91,DBLP:journals/tcs/BreslauerGM13}.
-For each such occurrence of $M$ we then need to check the $b$ letters preceding it and the $2b-1$ letters following it in order to determine whether it generates a previous occurrence of some length-$k$ substring with starting position within the block $L$: the $b$ letters preceding it because the starting position of its other occurrence must be within block $L$; and the $2b-1$ letters following it because $k\leq(\alpha+1)b$.
+For each such occurrence of $M$, we then need to check the $b$ letters preceding it and the $2b-1$ letters following it in order to determine whether it generates a previous occurrence of some $(i,i+k-1)$-fragment, where $i$ is a position within the block $L$.
+In particular, we check the $b$ letters preceding it because $L$ is the block of $b$ positions preceding $M$; we check the $2b-1$ letters following it because $k\leq(\alpha+1)b$.